Selection and the Addition of a New Figure Into the Chinese Government

 He then took a vow, pledging to be loyal to China’s constitution and to “work diligently to construct a wealthy, powerful, democratic, cultured, peaceful and glorious modern socialist country”.

-When President Xi was the party chairman of Zhejiang province in the early 2000s, Mr. Li served as his chief of staff.
+When President Xi Jinping was the party chairman of Zhejiang province in the early 2000s, Mr. Li served as his chief of staff.
 Mr. Li was appointed Shanghai’s party secretary in 2017.
 He oversaw Shanghai’s rigorous lockdown during the epidemic, which made it difficult for some inhabitants to get nourishment and healthcare attention.

 His selection follows Mr. Xi’s historic election to a third presidency on Friday.